 Some of these factors can be weathered through, and some require more inventive solutions.
 If you can predict the periods of slow business, you can prepare accordingly.
 However, even if you can't predict when you'll experience slow business, you can use the list below to help scale your sales process.

 What To Do When Business Is Slow

-There are times when business is slow for a sales department.
-Every rep experiences ebbs and flows in their pipeline.
-However, slow business can be a good thing for your staff.
-When you're experiencing slow business, it can free up your time to address weaknesses and focus on prospecting and connecting with potential leads.
+It sounds counterproductive, but slow business can be a good thing for your team.
+When you're experiencing slow business, it frees up your time to address weaknesses and focus on prospecting and connecting with potential leads.
 Here are several ways to innovate your strategy when business is slow: